marpontes/oncase-biserver-uploader/README.md

 ## Enabling

+You should only:

-You should only copy our JAR `oncase-biserver-uploader-X.X.X.jar` to your plugin lib folder and then add the following line to your `plugin.spring.xml`, after the `org.pentaho.platform.web.servlet.JAXRSPluginServlet` bean:
+* copy our JAR `oncase-biserver-uploader-X.X.X.jar` to your plugin lib folder and then;
+* add the following line to your `plugin.spring.xml`, after the `org.pentaho.platform.web.servlet.JAXRSPluginServlet` bean:

 ```xml
 <bean id="YOU_PLUGIN_ID.uploader.api" class="com.oncase.biserver.ws.UploaderREST"/>